Leprosy in the 21st Century?

-Most of the individuals that we serve in India, Nepal, China, Myanmar, Kenya, D.R.
+Many of the individuals that we serve in India, Nepal, China, Myanmar, Kenya, D.R.
 Congo, and Brazil received the Multi-Drug Therapy (MDT) too late to stop the disfiguring degeneration that marks a leprosy patient.
 Cultural stigmas and fear have forced them to leave their homes, rejected by their communities and, many times, by their own families.
-Most are forced to beg for alms to survive and their children – most of whom have not been affected by the disease – find it difficult to attend public schools, even if their parents have been successfully treated and their offspring are unaffected by leprosy.
+Too often they are forced to beg for “alms” to survive, and their children – most of whom have not been affected by the disease – find it difficult to attend public schools, partly due to their families being ostracized, and also because of their lack of finances.

 Pictured above: a man in a Chinese leprosy colony whose hands have been eaten away by the dreaded disease, and a young girl whose parents are victims of leprosy holding her new books that we helped provide her with.